Baked Salmon Cakes drizzled with lemon garlic aioli are easy enough for a weeknight dinner and fancy enough to serve as a party appetizer.

 Top Baking Tips

-Follow these tips for baked salmon cakes that are perfectly golden brown on both sides.
+Follow these tips for baked salmon patties that are perfectly golden brown on both sides.

 - Oil the pan with cooking spray or olive oil.